U.S. judges to decide venue for Facebook lawsuits

 Facebook has said that it did not violate any rules and that NASDAQ was to blame for trading glitches on the day of the offering.

 Representatives for Facebook declined to comment.
-An attorney for NASDAQ OMX Group Inc(NDAQ.O), which is also facing a number of lawsuits, did not respond to a request for comment about Thursday's hearing.
+An attorney for NASDAQ OMX Group Inc, which is also facing a number of lawsuits, did not respond to a request for comment about Thursday's hearing.

 AVOIDING DUPLICATION